CEINMS-RT/ReadTheDocs/docs/source/Compilation [Windows].rst

 Setup
 -----

-.. important:: Make sure the newest version of CEINMS is installed on your system before proceeding to this section.
+.. important:: Make sure the newest version of CEINMS-RT is installed on your system before proceeding to this section.
-    A guide to installing CEINMS can be found in the :ref:`Installation section <Download ref>`.
+    A guide to installing CEINMS-RT can be found in the :ref:`Installation section <Download ref>`.

 .. _CMake ref: